Is Dental Bonding a Better Alternative to Gum Grafting?

 When Gum Grafting Wins Over Dental Bonding?

-If your gums are fragile or your recession is severe, gum grafting is likely the better choice.
-Besides covering exposed roots, a gum graft strengthens and thickens your gums, making them healthier and more resistant to further recession.In some cases, gum grafting is the only viable solution.
-For example, in advanced gum recession (as shown in the image below), bonding alone wouldn’t be enough to restore the appearance of the teeth.
-In this case, a gum graft is the only option that can actually rebuild lost tissue and fully cover the exposed roots.
+If your gums are thin and fragile or your recession is severe, gum grafting is often the best choice.
+Besides covering exposed roots, a gum graft strengthens and thickens the gums, making them healthier and more resistant to further recession.Treating advanced gum recession with dental bonding is simply unrealistic.
+In cases like the one below, only a gum graft can rebuild the lost tissue and fully cover the exposed roots.

 When Is Dental Bonding the Right Choice?